 If you are starting with an empty ASP.NET website, you will want to add a Default.aspx page as well.
 This will trigger the runtime to call the Application_Start and Application_BeginRequest handlers.

 We added a Timer to an ASP.NET website.
 The Timer is an excellent way to maintain the data or caches in your website.
-Also, because it is separate from request handling, it will not cause slowdowns for visitors on your website.
+And because it is separate from request handling, it will not cause slowdowns for visitors on your website.

 Also:As an aside, the Timer can also be used in Windows Forms or other kinds of programs.